devtut/generate/docs/java/enum-starting-with-number.md

 ---
-metaTitle: "Enum starting with number"
+metaTitle: "Java - Enum starting with number"
 description: "Enum with name at begining"
 ---